 ssh.
 When the pi boots up if it finds that file it will enable the SSH server and delete the file.
 The default credentials for connecting are:

-With ssh enabled and wifi conigured I now had full access but I also wanted remote desktop access.
-This was unecessary for a server but I wanted to try it and fortunately Raspbian comes with VNC ready to go.
-I connected with ssh and made sure that VNC was Connect was up to date.
+With ssh enabled and Wi-Fi configured I now had full access, but I also wanted remote desktop access.
+This was unnecessary for a server, however I wanted to try it out and fortunately Raspbian comes with VNC ready to go.
+I connected with ssh and made sure that VNC Connect was up to date.

 Then I ran raspi-config.